techgraphics/techgraphics.github.io/_skills/information-architecture.md

 ---
 title: Information Architecture
-description: Skill Item Description
+description: The art and science of organising and labelling websites, intranets, online communities and software to support usability and findability
 proficiency: Intermediate
 type: subcategory
-categories:
+categories: Design
 tags:
+  - design
-  -
+  - front-end
-  -
+  - ia
-  -
+  - web
 ---